JellyBitz/xSROMap/README.md

 #### Features
 - Navigate through towns, areas, and other popular locations
-- Search filter by locations
+- Search filter by locations or NPC's
 - Search by coordinates (both supported: PosX,PosY or X,Y,Z,Region)
 - Show coordinates by click
 - Zoom levels